Webhooks

 • type (string): The type of transaction, which can be ISSUANCE, REDEMPTION, CRYPTO_DEPOSIT, or CRYPTO_WITHDRAWAL.

 • status (string): The current status of the transaction.
-Possible values are PENDING, IN_PROGRESS, or COMPLETE.
+Possible values are PENDING, IN_PROGRESS, COMPLETE, or FAILED.

 • created_at (ISO 8601): The timestamp of when the transaction was created.